ashleydavis/the-data-wrangler-blog/_posts/2019-01-27-backtesting-trading-strategies-with-javascript.markdown

 > Mean reversion strategies are based on the statistics phenomenon *regression to the mean*.

 Variables that have been extended away from their average value have a strong statistical tendency to pull back to the average.
 You can see what this looks like in the following graphic.
 The red line in the diagram indicates the average or mean value.
-The black line is the actual value that is oscilating around the average.
-Sometimes the value is below the average, othertimes it's above it.
+The black line is the actual value that is oscillating around the average.
+Sometimes the value is below the average, other times it's above it.

 ![Regression to the mean](/content/images/2019/01/regression-reversion-to-the-mean.gif) [Image source](https://asymmetryobservations.com/definitions/countertrend/regression-toward-the-mean/)